Samiul-Shuvo/El-Plato/README.md

-Absolutely!
-Here’s a professional, polished README.md tailored for your restaurant app — perfect for showcasing your work in a job interview.

-⸻

 🍽️ El Plato — Italian Restaurant Web App

 El Plato is a beautifully designed restaurant web application built using React and Tailwind CSS, offering a smooth and interactive user experience.
 The platform showcases a rich Italian menu, allows users to add items to their bill cart, and dynamically updates the total bill amount.
 It’s responsive, accessible, and developed with clean, modern frontend practices.